Main Article Content

 Abstract

-This study empirically examines a mediated moderated mechanism in explaining customer satisfaction with halal purchase intention via word of mouth grounded on the Expectation-Confirmation Theory (ECT).
-Compiling data from customers of fast-moving consumer goods (FMCG) by means of structured questionnaires, we employ partial least squares structural equation modelling (PLS-SEM) to address the objective of this study.
+This study empirically examines a mediated moderated mechanism to explain customer satisfaction with halal purchase intentions via word of mouth, grounded on Expectation-Confirmation Theory (ECT).
+Compiling data from purchasers of fast-moving consumer goods (FMCG) by means of structured questionnaires, we employ partial least squares structural equation modeling (PLS-SEM) to address the objective of the study.
 Our findings indicate that service quality reliability plays a pivotal role in influencing customer satisfaction.
-Likewise, the physical environment where customers are provided services plays a decisive role in consumer fulfillment.
-This means that service excellence reliability also performs a crucial function in triggering satisfaction among customers.
+Likewise, the physical environment in which customers are provided services plays a decisive role in consumer fulfillment.
+This indicates that service excellence reliability also performs a crucial function in ensuring satisfaction among customers.

 Downloads